 Graph.
-2 The share of budget resources for R & D, by the socio-economic objectives (actual expenditure), in the total budgetary expenditure on R & Din 2015 (%)
+2 The share of budget resources for R & D, by the socio-economic objectives (actual expenditure), in the total budgetary expenditure on R & Din 2015

 3. Budgetary funds of the Republic of Serbia for R&D by socio-economic objectives,